nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 #### 7.2.2 Attributes

-The certificate contains the following attributes which can be used to identify the care giver and optionally its organisation.
-These fields are included here for clearity.
+The certificate contains the following attributes which can be used to identify the care giver and optionally their organisation.
+These fields are included here for clarity.
 More information can be found in the the UZI CPS, section 7.1.5:

 * `oidCa` The OID that Identifies the certificates CA. Different CAs are used for different card types.
-* `cartType` A single char which indicates what type of card it is:
+* `cartType` A single character to represent the card type:
   * Z: Health care professional \(Zorgverlener\)
   * N: Employee registred \(Medewerker op naam\)
   * M: Anonymous employee \(Medewerker niet op naam\)
   * S: Server
-* `orgID` Numer to identify the care organisation
+* `orgID` Number to identify the care organisation
-* `rollCode`Indicates the profession of the care professional and its specialism.
+* `rollCode`Indicates the profession of the care professional and their specialism.
 * `uziNr` The actual identifying number.
-* `givenName` First names of certificate holder
+* `givenName` First names of certificate holder.
-* `surname` Prefix and birthname of certificate holder
+* `surname` Prefix and birthname of certificate holder.

 #### 7.2.3 UZI signed JWS

 A convenient way of packaging data with its signature is the form of a JWS \[RFC7515\].

-A JWS contains of a header, payload and signature.
+A JWS consists of a header, payload and signature.
 The **header** MUST contain the the `typ` , `x5c`and `alg` fields.
 The type depends on the content of the payload, the `x5c` field MUST contain the certificate from the UZI card used to sign the JWS.
 The `alg` SHOULD contain the value `RS256` value.
 The **payload** can be any set of bytes.

 The header SHOULD NOT contain any other fields.